nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/JAVASCRIPT_MAPS.md

 1. String
 1. Symbol

-Now, you will not be using the `Symbol` data type during your time at NSS, and likely never as a professional either, so in essence, keys can only be strings.
+Now, you will not be using the `Symbol` data type during your time at NewForce, and likely never as a professional either, so in essence, keys can only be strings.

 For a Map, a key can be anything.